redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

 # <a id="submit-result"></a>Submit Results to Red Hat
 * Execute the [Configuration Steps for Submitting Results](#submit-results)

 In order to submit results add the following `--param`'s and `--workspace` where `$UPSTREAM_REPO_NAME` is equal to the repo where the Pull Request will be submitted.
-Typically this is a Red Hat Certificaiton repo but you can use a repo of your own for testing.
+Typically this is a Red Hat Certification repo but you can use a repo of your own for testing.
 ```bash
 --param upstream_repo_name=$UPSTREAM_REPO_NAME #Repo where Pull Request (PR) will be opened
 ```